teleclimber/Dropserver/README.md

 You can access the UI at http://localhost:3003/dropserver-dev/

-*Note: `ds-dev` is a little tricky to use right now, sorry.
+*Note: `ds-dev` is not obvious to use right now, sorry.
 Some tips:*

-- Load http://localhost:3003/dropserver-dev/ once after launching `ds-dev` and **do not reload it**.
+- Load http://localhost:3003/dropserver-dev/ after launching `ds-dev`.
-- Click "Refresh Routes".
-It will take a moment then it will display the app's routes at the bottom of the page.
 - You can access the appspace at http://localhost:3003/ in a separate tab
 - Add a user and click in the space to the left of the avatar to make them the active user.
 Now when you reload the appspace you will be logged in as that user and can access private routes.